zanata/zanata-platform/docs/user-guide/system-admin/configuration/installation.md

-Zanata can be installed by downloading a web archive (war) file, and configuring Jboss EAP or Wildfly according to this guide, or by downloading a handy installer.
+Zanata can be installed by downloading a web archive (war) file, and configuring Jboss EAP or Wildfly according to this guide, by downloading a handy installer, or using Docker.

 ## What you need

 - JBoss Enterprise Application Platform 6 (EAP 6), version 6.4.9 or later.
 This is the recommended container for Zanata, and it can be [downloaded here](https://www.jboss.org/products/eap/download/).
 - ...
 OR WildFly (version 10.1.0.Final) which can be [downloaded here](http://wildfly.org/downloads/)
+- ...
+OR Docker (version 1.9 or later) which can be [downloaded here](https://www.docker.com/products/docker#/)
 - A suitable MySQL database.
 This is NOT included in the Zanata archive.
 You can [download MySQL here](http://dev.mysql.com/downloads/mysql/).
 - An email (SMTP) server for email verification and notifications.
 - JDK version 1.8 or later.
 [OpenJDK](http://openjdk.java.net/install/) is recommended, but you can also download [Oracle's JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)